Areas of Work

 Assessments, Evaluations, and Reporting

 The university diligently tracks key performance indicators related to campus resource use and trends.
 This evaluation work is critical to assessing Stanford’s success in advancing the sustainability of both its physical campus and its programmatic and academic offerings.
 OOS conducts an annual greenhouse gas (GHG) emissions inventory as a primary indicator of sustainability performance, and works closely with buildings and facilities staff to determine the best path toward building sustainability and how to engage the campus community in improving performance, exemplified through the Cardinal Green Office and Cardinal Green Labs programs that grew out of in-depth plug load analysis.
 OOS applies this data-driven approach to evaluating its progress and created an in-house building sustainability rating system to evaluate each building’s sustainability performance to recognizee high-performing buildings and identify those that need improvement.
 This same methodolgy has now informed a detailed inventory that accounts for the remaining natural gas building equipment accounted for in the university's emissions inventory.
 It has already motivated increased sustainability action in several facilities across campus.
 Third-party sustainability evaluations also help to highlight annual progress.
-In 2018, Stanford renewed its top score among research institutions through the Association for the Advancement of Sustainability in Higher Education’s (AASHE’s) Sustainability Tracking, Assessment & Rating System evaluation.
+In 2019, Stanford renewed its top score among US research institutions through the Association for the Advancement of Sustainability in Higher Education’s (AASHE’s) Sustainability Tracking, Assessment & Rating System evaluation.

 Individual actions and awareness conserve resources, lower utility bills, and contribute to a campus experience consistent with the university’s overall commitment to sustainability.
 To increase institutional awareness and achieve results, OOS runs campus-wide Cardinal Green conservation campaigns, and launched the My Cardinal Green program in 2017 to allow individuals to track progress and receive rewards for their efforts.
 Through My Cardinal Green and ongoing engagement programs, OOS can continuously involve the campus in conservation throughout the year, with focused attention on the areas of greatest impact.
 OOS continues to incorporate findings from the latest research and best practices in promoting behavior change, and draws on assessments and evaluations to identify the greatest programmatic opportunities.